The Saboteur™

 - 77 % negative mentions

 The game's stability is widely criticized, with numerous reports of bugs, glitches, and freezing issues, particularly when exiting to Windows.
 While some players find it runs well on platforms like the Steam Deck, the overall experience is marred by technical problems that detract from enjoyment.
-Many users express frustration over persistent issues that have remained unresolved since its initial release.
+Many users express frustration over persistent issues that have remained unresolved since its initial release, making it difficult to recommend without significant patches.

 “Great game, runs great on Steam Deck 9/10.”